atmughrabi/CAPI-Precis/README.md

 * Design your Compute Units (CUs) without the need to interface with the PSL directly (CU-centric).
 * Supports PSL cache access.
-* Supports fine grain random access, or streaming access as it keeps the command-buffer exposed and flexible for any CAPI-PSL supported command.
+* Supports fine grain random, or streaming access, for it keeps the command-buffer exposed and flexible for any CAPI-PSL supported commands.
 * You will only be concerned with sending PSL supported commands, for example you can send reads/writes without the need to check parity, error reporting, and latency requirements.
-You only need to push your command to its corresponding buffer, and wait for the response.
+Just push commands to their corresponding buffers, and wait for the response.
-* Each sent command can be coupled with meta-data (for example CU-id, size), and receive data and responses coupled with those meta-data elements for a better multi-CU design.
+* Each sent command can be coupled with meta-data (for example CU_ID, request_size, etc.), and then receive data or responses coupled with those elements for an easier multi-CU design.
 * Open-source and minimalistic design.

 # Installation